alterasc/alterasc.github.io/docs/TabletopTweaks-Base/MythicAbilities.md

 ### [Back to mod overview](./README.md)

-## Abundant Blessing

-You've learned a way to increase the number of uses of your Blessing ability.
-Benefit: You can use Blessings a number of additional times per day equal to your mythic rank.

-`c6b0c4208ec246b3a7cce66e75a0c3fb`
-`AbundantBlessingFeature`

 ## Abundant Bombs

 You've leaned a way to increase the number of bombs you can use in a day.